 - You should check this page occasionally to ensure you are happy with any changes to this policy.

 - We may notify you of changes to this policy by email or through the private messaging system on our website.

 - This website and the Adventure Roll service is owned and operated by Allied Games, Inc.

-We are a Canadian corporation, and our principal place of business is located at is 1119B Clarkston Road North Mississauga, ON L5J2W1.
+- We are a Canadian corporation, and our address is 1119B Clarkson Road North Mississauga, ON L5J2W1.

 - You can contact us: